Returning to Ireland from the United States of America

 Higher and further education

-If you are thinking of going to college you can search the Qualifax website for details on courses.
 Generally, applications for undergraduate courses in Ireland are made through the Central Applications Office (CAO).
-You can find more information in our documents on application procedures and entry requirements, third-level fees, and tax relief for third-level fees.
+You can find more information on our pages covering application procedures and entry requirements, third-level fees, and tax relief for third-level fees.

 If you think you might qualify for a grant, you can read more about maintenance grant schemes for students on third-level courses and grants and funds available for mature students.